bruor/EmbyContentWatchdog/README.md

 - Watches Emby log folder for new `.log` and `.txt` files
 - Detects failure patterns using configurable rules (`rules.json`)
 - Automatically refreshes metadata for affected items via Emby API
-- Rate-limits repeated refreshes for the same item
+- Blocks repeated refresh requests for the same item during playback requests
 - Logs all actions and errors to a daily log file with retention
 - Easy to extend: add new error patterns or actions by editing `rules.json`